pangtsu/oss-repo-template/labs/lab-01/lab04.md

 -
 **Take 5 projects from Observatory or past RCOS Projects and create a table for which project has which license.**

+Creative Commons License This work is licensed under a http://creativecommons.org/licenses/by/4.0/ Creative Commons Attribution 4.0 International License.